Moesif/moesif-alexa-skills-nodejs/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-Alexa Skills Middleware (NodeJS) to automatically log _incoming_ requests/responses from AWS Lambda functions and send to Moesif for debugging and API analytics.
+Alexa Skills Middleware (NodeJS) to automatically log API calls from your AWS Lambda functions and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

 Designed for AWS Lambda functions that use the Alexa Skills Kit as a trigger.

 This middleware expects the
 [Alexa skills format.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference)